Lemon Ice

 Spoon in a bowl of lemon ice and berries.

-I first tried this refreshingly-delicious summer dessert at my friend Joanne’s house (yes, the same Joanne known for her incredible homemade pickles).
+I first tried this refreshing summer dessert at my friend Joanne’s house (yes, the same Joanne known for her incredible homemade pickles).
 But the recipe originally came from our mutual friend, Terri Kasimov, and was inspired by a genius recipe by cookbook author Dori Sanders on Food52.
-It’s the perfect balance of tart and sweet, with every spoonful tasting like pure summer sunshine.
-The texture bears resemblance to store-bought lemon ice, but it’s a tad creamier and richer thanks to the inclusion of half & half.
+It’s the perfect balance of tart and sweet, and every spoonful tastes like pure summer sunshine.
+The texture is similar to store-bought lemon ice, but just a bit creamier and richer thanks to the inclusion of half & half.

 The best part is it’s a cinch to make — no ice cream machine required.
 Just zest and juice some lemons, mix with sugar and half & half, and pop it in the freezer, stirring once when it’s semi-frozen.
 Whether you’re having a get-together in your backyard or just yearning for a sweet treat, this lemon ice is must-have addition to your summer recipe rotation!